Solanum laciniatum f. novozelandicum Herasim.

 solanum: Derivation uncertain - possibly from the Latin word sol, meaning “sun,” referring to its status as a plant of the sun.
 Another possibility is that the root was solare, meaning “to soothe,” or solamen, meaning “a comfort,” which would refer to the soothing effects of the plant upon ingestion.

-The fruits of this species and S. aviculare G.Forst. var. aviculare yield important steroid precursors, so both are widely and commericially grown, especially in eastern Europe, Russia and China.
+because the fruits of this species and S. aviculare G.Forst. var. aviculare yield important steroid precursors, both are widely and commericially grown, especially in eastern Europe, Russia and China.

 As with Solanum aviculare var. aviculare, the yellow or green berries are poisonous but when ripe (orange) they lose much of their toxicity.
 The symptoms are often delayed up to 6-12 hours and may include a fever, sweating, nausea and abdominal pain.
 Click on this link for more information about Poisonous native plants.